Examples of Skill-Building in Positive Supports

 Systems of Care

 Being person-centered means that we are thinking about what is important to a child or adult while making sure that planning processes also address what is important for their health and safety.
-Balancing what is important to someone while making sure that environments help people feel safe is an important element needed to create a supportive environment.
+Balancing what is important to and for someone is an important element needed to create a supportive environment.
 A supportive environment takes into account the physical, personal, and social and emotional aspects of a particular setting.

 What is important to a person includes feelings related to: